 This fooled my auto-exposure and the result was a high contrast, under exposed photo.
 I did this fix in PhotoShop raw software.

 I added about a half f-stop of exposure, adjusted the brightness tool upward, and added fill light to get the image where I wanted it.
 I did have a large white reflector off camera to the right to help provide some fill light, but it was not enough and I needed to the adjustment tools in the software to help.

 There are at least 3 common ways to adjust a dark photo in most of the traditional photo editing software programs:

-If you take a quick glance at your LCD screen after you make your exposure, you can usually tell right away that your camera has let you down or that you may have made a mistake in setting your camera.
+You take a quick glance at your LCD screen after you take a picture with flash and zoinks, it's too dark!
+You can usually tell right away that your camera has let you down or that you may have made a mistake in setting your camera.

 The most common reason for an underexposed photo is that the flash was not bright enough to illuminate your subject or it simply didn't fire at all.
 Built-in flashes in point and shoot cameras have a limited range and won't light up a subject that is too far from your camera.

-Using any one of these techniques may help you avoid getting an underexpose photo and you won't have to edit in software afterwards.
+Using any one of these techniques may help you avoid getting an underexposed photo while using your flash and you won't have to edit in software afterwards.